paulstarmail/FTPServer/README.md

 FTPServer

-Windows 10 64-bit application to transfer folders/files between computers (also between computers and mobile phones, provided an FTP app is installed in the mobile phones, such as "AndFTP" for example) in a wired/wireless LAN such as home/work network.
+Windows 10 64-bit application to transfer folders/files between computers (also between computers and mobile phones, provided an FTP app is installed in the mobile phones, such as "FTP Tool" for example) in a wired/wireless LAN such as home/work network.

 Steps to use the software